TAPA: Trinity Academy for the Performing Arts

 • PSAT and SAT preparation

-• Regular visits from College Admissions officers
+• Regular visits from College Admissions representatives

 • Partnership with local college access organizations, including College Visions and the College Planning Center